-MapReduce
+MapReduce Framework

-- MapReduce: - A programming model and associated implementation for processing and generating large datasets - Hadoop system has it as its programming model. - Hadoop system has also a file system (HDFS) and a NoSQL database system (Hbase) - App specifies Map function and Reduce Function for a computation to be done - Many real world tasks expressible with this model - A program written with this model is automatically parallelized and executed on a large cluster of machines.
+- MapReduce: - A programming model and associated implementation for processing and generating large datasets. - Hadoop system has it as its programming model. - Hadoop system has also a file system (HDFS) and a NoSQL database system (Hbase). - An application specifies a map() function and a reduce() function for a computation to be done. - Many real world tasks expressible with this model. - A program written with this model is automatically parallelized and executed by the Framework on a large cluster of machines.